Sub-Module 2.2: The Immutable Fortress — Zero-CVE with ACS Enforcement

 Expected output:

-Both policies are now active and will be evaluated by the admission controller on every deployment create or update in the hummingbird-acs-lab namespace.
+Both policies are now active and will be evaluated by the admission controller on every deployment create or update in your hummingbird-acs-<your-user> namespace.

-You can also verify in the ACS UI: navigate to Platform ConfigurationPolicy Management and search for Zero Fixable or Image Scan Required.
+You can also verify in the ACS UI: navigate to Platform ConfigurationPolicy Management and search for your username to find both policies.

 Exercise 8: Prove the Guardrails (Simulated Pipeline Failure)